kgiszewski/ArchetypeManual/06 - Editing an Archetype in Code.md

     }
 }
 ```
->Note if you want to create an Archetype instead of load it, just instantiate a new `ArchetypeModel` instead of loading and deserializing it.
+>Note if you want to create an Archetype instead of loading it, just instantiate a new `ArchetypeModel` instead of loading and deserializing it.